wangzhou/uadk/docs/wd_design.md

 In SVA scenario, virtual address could be used by vendor driver directly.
 In NOSVA scenario, only the address that could be recognized by driver is used in vendor driver.
-So memory copy is required.
+So memory copy is required in NOSVA scenario.
 And it'll bring up the potential security issue since vendor driver is in user space.
 NOSVA scenario will be removed in the future.

 In SVA scenario, memory address is always virtual address whatever it's in user application or vendor driver.
 So sharing memory address is easily without